nwtime/ntpwww/content/en/ntpfaq/NTP-s-config-adv.md

 When starting, the following things happen:

-1. The clock `GENERIC(1)` becomes reachable while PPS is used to update the kernel variables described in [Q: 6.2.4.2.1.](NTP-s-config-adv.htm#Q-CONFIG-ADV-PPS-VERIFY).
+1. The clock `GENERIC(1)` becomes reachable while PPS is used to update the kernel variables described in [Q: 6.2.4.2.1.](/ntpfaq/ntp-s-config-adv#62421-so-i-think-i-have-all-required-compnents-ready-how-will-i-see-that-everything-is-working).
 2. The configured clock is selected as synchronization source, and `status` changes to `0x2143` after a while.
 At that time `PPS(1)` also becomes reachable.
 During that time `status` changes to `0x2107`, and `offset` shows current offsets from PPS.
 3. Eventually `PPS(1)` becomes PPS peer.

 * * *

-#### 5. Software Interfaces
+#### 6.2.4.5.
+Software Interfaces

 #### 6.2.4.5.1.
 What is that PPS API?

 As seen above, the programming interface specific to the operating system and platform is a messy thing.
 Therefore some people decided to make a common programming interface named PPS API.
-In March 2000 that draft was accepted as an informational RFC (See [Table 4](NTP-s-related.htm#TAB-RELATED-RFCS) for related RFCs).
+In March 2000 that draft was accepted as an [RFC 2783](/reflib/rfc/rfc2783.txt).
 The functions of the API include:

 *   Routines to enable capturing of external events on a specified device (if supported).
 *   Routines to query the last captured time stamps and associated event counters.
 *   Routines to change operating parameters like compensating processing delays, select polarity of the PPS signal, etc.
 *   Routines to control automatic processing of detected events by a _kernel consumer_ in the kernel of the operating system.

-As the API is still quite new, there are only very few implementations ([RFC 2783]() says: "Several available implementations of this API are listed at http://www.ntp.org/ppsapi/PPSImpList.html.
-Note that not all of these implementations correspond to the current version of the specification.".[<span class="footnote">[5]</span>](NTP-s-config-adv.htm#FTN.AEN3995)
+As the API is still quite new, there are only very few implementations.
+[RFC 2783](/reflib/rfc/rfc2783.txt) says: "Several available implementations of this API are [listed](/ppsapi/PPSImpList).
+Note that not all of these implementations correspond to the current version of the specification".

-Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
-It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-The list of current Internet-Drafts can be accessed at http://www.ietf.org/ietf/1id-abstracts.txt.

 * * *